dhadji02/dhadji02/README.md

 # Hi there 👋

 ## 🪐 About Me
-👋 My name is Demetra Hadjicosti!
+👧 My name is Demetra Hadjicosti!

-👩‍🎓 I have a Bachelor's in Computer Science!
+👩‍🎓 I have a Bachelor's in Computer Science for University of Cyprus.

-📚 I am currently doing my Master's in Human-Computer Interaction at Utrecht University!
+📚 I am currently doing my Master's in Human-Computer Interaction at Utrecht University.

 ## ⚒️ Interests
 🤗 My interests revolve around designing and developing solutions that enhance User Experience!

-💻 I mostly enjoy working on the Front-End!
+💻 I mostly enjoy working on the Front-End.

 ## 🔗 Links
 📧 dem.hadjicosti@outlook.com